 Author's Note: Aww, Beck and Jade broke up. :(

-I found the break-up scene to be pretty intense, especially since it was the most anger we've seen from Beck, like, ever.
+I found the breakup scene to be pretty intense, especially since it was the most anger we've ever seen from Beck.

 It'll definitely be interesting to see how their relationship will play out from this point on, though.
 And I think they'll have much more depth to their relationship once they eventually do get back together.
 How do I know they're going to get back together?
 'Cause I follow Dan Schneider on Twitter, obvs.
-(Yeah, I'm not ashamed to admit that.
-XD)
+Haha. ;D

-Anyway, watching an emotional scene like that of course inspired me to write a little fic about the aftermath of their break-up.
+Anyway, watching that emotional scene inspired me to write a little fic about the aftermath of their breakup.
 It's a bit angsty, obviously, but I still hope you enjoy it.

 Disclaimer: Victorious © Dan Schneider